Porcine pre-schooler goes global

 Founded in 2004 by three odd-jobbing friends from Middlesex Poly, Peppa Pig is now a global phenomenon, with the TV series on air in 180 countries and is the largest preschool brand toy licensor globally.

 The are five season of Peppa Pig, each episode 5 minutes long, and a theme park in Hampshire.
-In a joint-venture with Merlin Entertainments, eOne is now preparing to open Peppa Pig Worlds of Play, with the first centres in Shanghai and Texas.
+There appears no end to the formats for success; Peppa is due to tour the UK in Lego-brick form.

 The series was created by three men who were unimpressed with the quality of children's animation and story telling.
 According to Phil Davies, the producer, 'a lot of it was completely incomprehensible and all the girls were either princesses or ballerinas."

 Many of the story lines are inspired by Mr Davies own family life.